Guide To Emergency Preparedness

 NyQuil can be made at home by combining Tylenol, Vicks 44 (or Mucinex) and Benadryl.

 Antibiotics usually require a prescription, but you may be able to find some at pet stores.
 Unfortunately the quality standards of antibiotics used for animals are not well regulated.
+Information about aquarium fish antibiotics can be found here.

 Fire is great for cooking, warmth, security, clean water, good spirits, insect repellant, etc. You should have several methods to start a fire.
 I recommend a few of the following: